SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND)

-The SENCO will contact you and arrange a meeting to discuss your child’s difficulties with learning and any possible support strategies the school might be considering.×
+Where necessary, the SENCO will then contact you and arrange a meeting to discuss your child’s difficulties with learning and any possible support strategies the school might be considering.×

 5. How can I let the school know I am concerned about my child's progress at school?

 If you have concerns about your child’s progress you should speak to your child’s class teacher initially.